diku-dk/pfp-e2019-pub/README.md

 You may find it useful to make use of DIKUs GPU machines in your work.
-You log in by first SSHing to the bastion server `ssh-diku-apl.science.ku.dk` using your KU license plate (`abc123`) as the user name, and then SSHing on to one of the GPU machines:
+You log in by first SSHing to the bastion server `ssh-diku-apl.science.ku.dk` using your KU license plate (`abc123`) as the user name, and then SSHing on to one of the GPU machines.
+Despite their names, they each have two multi-core CPUs and plenty of RAM as well.

   * `gpu01-diku-apl`, `gpu02-diku-apl`, `gpu03-diku-apl` have dual GTX
     780 Ti GPUs.